Pylons/pyramid_blogr/docs/step_2.rst

 add pagination, and print nice dates - they will all come from excellent webhelpers package - so the top of models.py should look like this::

-    from sqlalchemy import (
+    import datetime <- will be used to set default dates on models from sqlalchemy import (
         Column,
         Integer,